The RAF Typhoon FGR.Mk 4 is a multi-role combat aircraft.

 It is used by nine squadrons in the RAF as well as the Typhoon Display Team based at RAF Coningsby.

-The Eurofighter Typhoon is part of the air forces in nine countries: the UK's RAF, Germany, Italy, Spain, Austria, Saudi Arabia, Oman, Kuwait and Qatar.
+The aircraft is part of the air forces in nine countries: Germany, Italy, Spain, Austria, Saudi Arabia, Oman, Kuwait, Qatar and the UK's RAF.

-The RAF also used Typhoons to conduct air strikes in northern Iraq using Storm Shadow missiles for the first time and Paveway IV bombs during Operation Shader in Syria.
+In 2021, Typhoons were used to conduct air strikes in northern Iraq using Storm Shadow missiles for the first time and Paveway IV bombs during Operation Shader in Syria.

 With its multi-role capability and variety of weapons, the Typhoon FGR4 is capable of engaging numerous target types.